Is Mt. Laundry taking over your home? Read more to learn how to organize laundry in the most efficient way and get FREE printables!

 Yes, that’s a bit of an exaggeration physically, but is it really?
 Have you ever found yourself feeling like the laundry was going to take you down?
 I know I have.
 It seems like every single time I try to do something about the laundry, more appears.
-How on earth can 5 people wear this many clothes?
+How on earth can five people wear this many clothes?

 1. Put incredible and intentional effort into the laundry space.

 I was a homemaker for over 11 years before I actually put some intentional effort into this.
-Before that I figured the laundry space was just something to deal with.
+Before that, I figured the laundry space was just something to deal with.
 It never occurred to me that I should actually make the space work for me.
-I can not tell you how wonderful the change has been.
+I cannot tell you how wonderful the change has been.
 Seriously.

 When clothes come out of the dryer, we simply put them up on the table and begin folding.
 Once folded, the laundry goes into the appropriate basket.
 When the basket gets full, it is taken by the owner and put away.
 Simple, right?

 Another option would be to just sort the clean clothes into the baskets and let the owners do the folding.
 When my boys were still little, I found that it was somewhat above their ability to do the folding part and actually not have to wear clothes that looked like raisins.
 So the girls and I stuck with the first option.
 I think not folding them could certainly work for many families though.